pcafstockf/openapi-ast-generator/README.md

 An `OpenApiTSMorphAstTransformer` class inherits from `OpenApiAstVisitor`.
 As the OpenApi specification is visited, this class builds the `CodeGenAst`, **BUT**, the **implementation** of those interfaces utilizes ts-morph to store the data.
 In other words, a `Model` produced by `OpenApiTSMorphAstTransformer` will (internally) contain a reference to a ts-morph `InterfaceDeclaration` (and perhaps `ClassDeclaration`).
+This is where the file structure begins to take place.  ts-morph Interfaces and Classes for various aspects of the Models and Apis are assigned into configurable locations.
 Moreover, those ts-morph structures will have an `$ast` property set that is a reference back to the `CodeGenAst`.

 At this stage, we have ts-morph nodes that reference back to appropriate `CodeGenAst` nodes, which reference back to appropriate OpenApi data structures.